atlassian/themis/README.md

 make build
 ```

-This will install the required pip dependencies in your local system (e.g., in
+This will install the required pip dependencies in a local Python virtualenv directory
-`/usr/local/lib/python2.7/site-packages/`), as well as the node modules for the
+(.venv), as well as the node modules for the Web UI in `./web/node_modules/`.
-Web UI in `./web/node_modules/`.
-Depending in your system, some pip/npm modules may require
+Depending in your system, some pip/npm modules may require additional native libs installed.
-additional native libs installed.
-Under Redhat/CentOS or Amazon Linux, you may first need to
-run the following command:
+Under Redhat/CentOS or Amazon Linux, you may first need to run the following command:

 ```
 sudo yum -y install blas-devel lapack-devel numpy-f2py